 A regular status classified unrepresented or management service employee occupying a position that is placed in the unclassified “executive” service without a significant change in duties and responsibilities shall be directly appointed to the position in the unclassified “executive” service.

-An unclassified “executive” service employee occupying a position that is abolished from the unclassified “executive” service and established in the classified unrepresented or management service shall be terminated in accordance with State HR Policy 40.035.01, Unclassified Service Employment and Termination.

-If the abolishment/establishment occurred without a significant change in position duties and responsibilities, the appointing authority may directly appoint the employee to the position in the classified unrepresented or management service.
+An unclassified “executive” service employee occupying a position that is abolished from the unclassified “executive” service and established in the classified unrepresented or management service without a fundamental change in position duties and responsibilities may be directly appointed to the position in classified unrepresented or management service.

 An unclassified “executive” service employee occupying a position that is abolished and reestablished in the unclassified “executive” service without a fundamental change in position duties and responsibilities may be directly appointed to the position.